flarum/framework/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Flarum, please send an e-mail to [security@flarum.org](mailto:security@flarum.org).
 All security vulnerabilities will be promptly addressed.
+More details can be found in our [security policy](https://github.com/flarum/core/security/policy).

 ## License